 Teams working to find growth opportunities in niche markets often struggle to find accurate market data because the niche isn’t covered by the bigger market research companies.
 The team has to make assumptions and move forward as these assumptions get validated.
 This is often necessary not only in niche markets but also in emerging markets.
 Expert networks may be able to help you by finding the right experts.

-3. Expand your reach with Open Innovation tools
+3. Expand your reach with Open Innovation and collaboration tools

 Open Innovation (OI) is based on the principle that additional value can be created by opening up the innovation process to external parties.
 Although it is not a new concept, recent developments in software have made OI a powerful and cost-effective way of engaging wider groups of people in your innovation programme.
 Examples include GE, AkzoNobel’s Open Space, and Bosch’s Open Innovation platform, and there are software vendors such as Qmarkets, Hype Innovation, and PlayTank in Ireland.